 Over the past few weeks, as I’ve read more about the mental health ramifications of Instagram and TikTok on teen girls, I couldn’t help but think about my own experience as a teen girl.
-It wouldn’t be an exaggeration to say that my early teenage years

 Emma, this is an amazing and eye-opening piece.
 I realize that so many of these features we take as the “standard” and forget about what they imply.
 I’ve also been thinking about the harm that social media brings, even to women in their late 20s.
 The anxiety that we feel probably doubles or triples in teens who do not have that sense of IDGAF that we’ve developed.